hello-motto/videos-modal/README.md

     navigate: true,
     leftArrow: '', // Default icon VideosModal.getDefaultLeftArrow(), this needs that navigate is set as true
     rightArrow: '', // Default icon VideosModal.getDefaultRightArrow(), this needs that navigate is set as true
+    onlyLandscape: true, // if true, on mobile devices it should turn the video (it's adding a only-landscape class)
     tarteAuCitron: null, // if tarteaucitron is used, put the variable into it.
     links: '.videos-modal-link', // It is possible to set several selectors as a string.
     videos_id: null,